rockettheme/docs/Docs/wordpress/themes/fracture/demo_footer.md

 * Set the **Custom Variations** field to `icon-star`.
 * Leaving everything else at its default setting, select **Save**.

+#### Gantry Divider
+This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 ### Text

 The second Text widget in the section is made a lot like the others.
 You will need to enter the following in the main text field.